Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Supplemental Material

-By applying a different local unitary operation, any entangled state with Schmidt rank $d$ can be generated.
 The probability of measuring one successful detection pattern is:

-As long as all photons are measured in different time-bins, the combination of output ports is irrelevant.
+As long as all photons are measured in different time-bins, the combination of output ports is irrelevant as we showed in the previous section.
 Thus, each photon can be detected in $d$ output ports, and the protocol will succeed.
 There are $d$ photons and $d$ photon detectors, thus, $d^d$ detection patterns lead to success.
 The total success probability is a polynomial function of dimension: